-No, I don’t actually have any idea what you HAVE to be doing RIGHT NOW… nobody does, especially when it comes to this subject.
+No, I don’t actually have any idea what you HAVE to be doing RIGHT NOW… as many listicles claim to know.
+Nobody really knows, especially when it comes to this subject.
 Working remotely is something I’ve been trying to get better at for many years now.
 We’ve all heard the stories about the best and worst aspects of working from home.
 Some are attracted to the comfort of working in pajamas from your couch, while others are repelled by the idea that they would have it that “easy” in their jobs.
 Some despise the idea of having to go work all day in a PLACE with PEOPLE, and others dread the isolation of being by yourself all the time.
 I still wrestle with some of these feelings myself on a day-to-day basis, and have put a lot of effort into finding the answers over the years…

 Who’d guess that we’d ALL be doing it someday?!